-Email Delivery: How do you know if they got your message?
+Email Delivery: How do you know if an email was received?

 You just sent an important business communication via email and assume all is well, but what if that email was not received?

 How do you know if an email was received?
 There could be significant delays or consequences if the message was not delivered.
 What can you do to put your mind at ease?

 Read Receipts and Web Bugs

-If your recipient did receive your email message and actually read it or opened it, there are ways to know.
-You can use:
+If the recipient did receive an email message and opened it, there are ways to know.
+Some tools include:

-- Read Receipts – little emails sent back to you to confirm that a message has been read.
-Most email programs support these, but it is up to the recipient if they are actually sent to you.
-They are simple, but not reliable.
+- Read Receipts – email notifications sent back to the sender to confirm that a message has been read.
+Most email programs support these, but the recipient can control if they are sent back to the sender.
+They are simple but not reliable.

 - Web Bugs – You can embed tracking images in your email messages and then silently detect if these images are loaded from your web server.
 If they are, it means the message was opened.
-Use of email web bugs requires special software and is not a trivial thing to implement (for example, when sending from Outlook or Mac Mail).
-They are much more reliable than Read Receipts; however, they are not 100% reliable.
-They can be stripped out by email filters and/or the recipient’s email program might not be loading images when viewing your email.
-Additionally, Spammers often use web bugs as “depth charges” to mine for valid email addresses based on which recipients actually open the messages.
-For this reason, advanced email filters are getting smarter about providing options for noticing and blocking them.
+Email web bugs require special software and are not trivial to implement (for example, when sending from Outlook or Mac Mail).
+They are much more reliable than read receipts but are not 100% reliable.
+Email filters can strip them out, and the recipient’s email program might not automatically load images when an email is opened.
+Additionally, spammers often use web bugs as “depth charges” to mine for valid email addresses based on which recipients open the messages.
+For this reason, advanced email filters are getting more thoughtful about providing options for blocking them.

 - Reliable Read Receipts – Using a service like SecureLine Escrow, the recipient picks up your message securely at a web portal.
 You can track if and when that happened and send yourself email notifications.
 This is 100% reliable.

-For more details on these 3 mechanisms, see Has Your Email Been Read?
+For more details on these three mechanisms, see Has Your Email Been Read?
 Read Receipts and Web Bugs.

 Yes, but how do you know if an email was actually received?